9. Python for Scientific Computing#

 For example, when working in a high level language, the operation of inverting a large matrix can be subcontracted to efficient machine code that is pre-compiled for this purpose and supplied to users as part of a package.

-This clever idea dates back to MATLAB, which uses vectorization extensively.
+The idea of vectorization dates back to MATLAB, which uses vectorization extensively.

 n = 1_000_000